FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountconsumedquantity.md

 * CommitmentDiscountConsumedQuantity MUST be present in the billing data when the provider supports *commitment-based discounts*.
 * CommitmentDiscountConsumedQuantity MUST be of type Decimal and MUST conform to [Numeric Format](#numericformat) requirements.
-* CommitmentDiscountConsumedQuantity MUST be null when [ChargeCategory](#chargecategory) is *Purchase*, [PricingCategory](#pricingcategory) is *Committed*, and [*CommitmentDiscountId*](#commitmentdiscountid) is null.
-* CommitmentDiscountConsumedQuantity MUST be the positive, used quantity of a corresponding *commitment-based discount* by a metered *resource* or *service* over the charge period when CommitmentDiscountStatus is "Used" and [ChargeClass](#chargeclass) is not "Correction".
+* CommitmentDiscountConsumedQuantity MUST be the positive, used quantity of a corresponding *commitment-based discount* by a metered *resource* or *service* over the charge period when [ChargeCategory](#chargecategory) is "Usage", [CommitmentDiscountStatus](#commitmentdiscountstatus) is "Used", and [ChargeClass](#chargeclass) is not "Correction".
-* CommitmentDiscountConsumedQuantity MUST be the remaining, unused quantity for the corresponding *commitment-based-discount* over the charge period when *CommitmentDiscountStatus* is "Unused".
+* CommitmentDiscountConsumedQuantity MUST be the remaining, positive, unused quantity for the corresponding *commitment-based-discount* over the charge period when *ChargeCategory* is "Usage", *CommitmentDiscountStatus* is "Unused", and *ChargeClass is not "Correction".
 * CommitmentDiscountConsumedQuantity MAY be negative or null if *ChargeClass* is "Correction".
 * CommitmentDiscountConsumedQuantity MUST be null in all other cases.